HyperviewHQ/hyperview_docs/documentation/product/settings/topics/managing-modbus.md

 - [Modbus Wikipedia Page](https://en.wikipedia.org/wiki/Modbus)

 :::{tip}
 Hyperview uses a starting index of 0 for Modbus TCP addresses.
 If you are experiencing unexpected behavior with the sensor readings, then the register you are monitoring may have a starting index of 1.
-If this is the case then you can increase the address in the Hyperview definition by 1 to validate the results.
+If this is the case, then you can increase the address in the Hyperview definition by 1 to validate the results.
 :::

 ## Adding a Modbus TCP definition